-Because, sometimes 200 hours of HD isn’t enough.
+Because, sometimes 400 hours of HD isn’t enough.
 If you’re a serious DVR user you know that no amount of space will ever be enough.
 That’s why DIRECTV makes it easy to increase your recording capacity with eSATA.
-Look at the back of your DVR and you’ll see a port labeled eSATA or SATA.
+Look at the back of your Genie DVR and you’ll see a port labeled eSATA or SATA.
 SATA is the technology that underlies all hard drives made today and many external hard drives have a port that lets you connect them directly at faster speeds than you can get from USB.

-Use the right size drive There is no real limit to the size of drive you can use.
+There is no real limit to the size of drive you can use.
 Every drive made today is completely supported by DIRECTV DVRs.
-We’ve heard of people using 8TB drive arrays with success.
+We’ve heard of people using 16TB drive arrays with success.
 However, don’t use a smaller drive than you have inside the Genie DVR itself.
 HR54 Genies have drives of 1TB in size and HS17 Genie 2s have drives of 2TB in size.
 So, consider a 4TB drive or something larger, or else there isn’t any real benefit to upgrading.

-…you can’t use both the internal and external drives at the same time so it’s best to watch everything on the drive you have before upgrading, or start with a new DVR before you add anything to it.
+…you can’t use both the internal and external drives at the same time.
+It’s best to watch everything on the drive you have before upgrading, or start with a new DVR before you add anything to it.
 You can unplug the external and reboot and you’ll get access to the internal drive back, but if you do this a lot you might not have accurate guide data all the time.

-Here’s what you can’t do: You can’t have one drive and carry it from DVR to DVR.
+You can’t have one drive and carry it from DVR to DVR.
 When you connect a drive to a DVR it becomes paired to that DVR.
 You can’t connect it to another DVR.
 Best case, you just won’t get access to those programs; worst case the drive will be reformatted.

 By the way… It’s a violation of your DIRECTV Customer Agreement to open your DVR or tamper with it in any way… adding an external drive is the ONLY approved way to upgrade.